oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 4. Replace within the launch page url field with “/” instead of “/MAMP/”
 5. Drag an drop the MAMP executable into your dock back

-This way you may launch tao by simply clicking the MAMP icon from your dock bar.
+This way you may launch TAO by simply clicking the MAMP icon from your dock bar.

 ### Troubleshooting